A private tour guide Sofia to discover legends with – Saint Sofia Church

-A private tour Sofia is the best way to explore the secrets of this ancient city.
+A private tour guide Sofia is the best way to explore the secrets of this ancient city.
 One of its most famous sites is Saint Sofia Church, also called Sveta Sofia Church.
-Many stories and legends are told about it, and they make the place even more magical.
+People tell many stories and legends about it, which make the place even more magical.

 One old legend says that a princess named Sofia was very sick.
 She came to Serdica, the ancient name of Sofia, and was healed.
 To thank God, she built a church on the city’s highest point.
 That church became known as Sveta Sofia Church.
 You can learn more about this story from your local Sofia tour guide.